robertguss/starter-kit-power-glove/README.md

 - Stylelint
 - Linting on git pre-commit with Husky & Lint-Staged
 - Editor config - for consistent formatting & conventions
+- Jest for unit tests
+- Cypress for E2E tests

 ## Quick Start